ACTFL Oral Proficiency Interview (OPI or OPIc) Admission Requirement

-The Oral Proficiency Interview is a standardized, global assessment of functional speaking ability and it is administered by Language Testing.
+The Oral Proficiency Interview is a standardized, global assessment of functional speaking ability, and it is administered by Language Testing International.
 Candidates have the option of doing the interview over the phone (OPI) or the computer (OPIc).

 The ACTFL Oral Proficiency Interview (OPI) is a 20-30 minute one-on-one interview between a certified ACTFL tester and an examinee.
 The interview is unscripted, interactive, and continuously adapts to the interests and abilities of the speaker.
 The evaluation is done by ACTFL raters.
-The OPI costs $139.
+Consult Language Testing International website for current pricing.

-The ACTFL Oral Proficiency Interview by Computer (OPIc) is an internet delivered test which emulates the ‘live’ OPI, but the delivery of questions is through a carefully designed computer program, and via a virtual avatar.
+The ACTFL Oral Proficiency Interview by Computer (OPIc) is an internet-delivered test that emulates the ‘live’ OPI, but the delivery of questions is through a carefully designed computer program and via a virtual avatar.
 Questions are pre-recorded and designed to identify the examinee’s specific proficiency level.
 It is a 30 - 45-minute virtual conversation conducted online.
-The OPIc costs $70.
+Consult Language Testing International website for current pricing.